• Skip to primary navigation

 • Sitemap

-HealthyNaturalDiet.com is committed to providing information on natural and alternative health, but is not written by health care professionals.
-All content is intended to be of general informational and should not be considered medical advice.
+HealthyNaturalDiet.com is committed to providing information on natural and alternative health.
+All content is intended to be of general information and should not be considered medical advice.
 See a certified medical professional for diagnosis and treatment recommendations.
-The information and opinions found on this website are written based on the best data available at the time of writing, and are believed to be accurate according to the best discernment of the authors.
-Those who do not seek council from the appropriate health care authority assume the liability of any injury which may occur.
+The information and opinions found on this website are written based on the best data available at the time of writing and are believed to be accurate according to the best discernment of the authors.
+Those who do not seek counsel from the appropriate healthcare authority assume liability for any injury which may occur.

 and we sometimes get a commission through purchases made through our links.